geeaqui/colorTricker/README.md

 #About The Game

-The reule of the game is very simple.
-The player just need to choose between color green and yellow and get as much points as they can get and players can compare their scores in the score board.
+The rule of the game is very simple.
+The player must choose between colors on the screen and get as much points as they can get, also players can compare their scores in the score board.

-I made this individual project for 4 days timespan as part of my training with SpartaGlobal.
-I used my knowledge of HTML, CSS, JavaScript&JQuery to build this program.
+I made this individual project in the 4 days timespan as part of my training with SpartaGlobal. to build this project, I used my knowledge in HTML, CSS, JavaScript&JQuery.

-As this is my very first time to do a game project and also because I am only beginning to learn javascript, I decided to make a very simple concept for the game.
+Please note: As this is my very first time to do a game project and also because I am only beginning to learn javascript, I decided to make a very simple concept for the game.

 Thank you and have fun playing :) .